 Verification of transfer courses should be established with the transfer university or college or with a Pima Community College counselor or faculty advisor.
+For additional information on A.A. and A.S. degree transferability to regional universities, please refer to the chart in the front of this section.

 This program is designed to prepare students to transfer to four-year college or university journalism programs.
-Successful graduates of the associate of arts degree program are also qualified as copy editors, reporters. newspaper design specialists or photojournalists.
+Successful graduates of the associate of arts degree program are also qualified as copy editors, reporters, newspaper design specialists or photojournalists.
 Such positions are available on weekly newspapers and small publications, including newsletters.
 Cooperative education opportunities include work on major daily newspapers, weekly newspapers, specialty publications or freelance writing assignments.
 Students must complete at least six credit hours of media communications courses to be eligible for co-op work.
 Students are also able to improve their skills by working on The Aztec Press, the weekly student newspaper.
 Those interested in reporting should have a well-rounded background with emphasis on interviewing, writing and storytelling skills.
 Typing and familiarity with word processing are also necessary.
 Photojournalism is an option for students who have basic dark room skills and who are interested in black-and-white photography.
 Those interested in publication production should have a background in computer use, art and design.